RoryQo/Student-Online-Learning-Adaptability-Project/README.md

 # Student-Adaptability to Online Learning Research

  This project does an indepth analysis of student adaptability level of students to online classes/education.
 Part one focuses on understanding the data (data wrangling).
 Part two focuses data visualization, displaying the data in a useful way to share information.
 Part three and four implement supervised and unsupervised learning techniques (neural networks, random forests, KNN, etc.).
+Part four contains conclusion for best model, and model applications.

 #### Data Description
 ##### Features